haiko-xyz/amm/docs/2-sphinx-vs-uniswap.md

 #### Markets

-Markets are similar to pools, except they are defined by a base and quote asset pair that is not order agnostic.
-This is useful because strategies often rely on oracle feeds defined over specific base and quote assets, so this distinction helps with selecting the correct oracle feed.
+Markets are similar to pools, except they are defined over an explicit base and quote asset pair.
+Strategies often rely on oracle feeds defined over specific base and quote assets, so this distinction is useful.

 #### Limits

-Limits are identical to ticks, except the have a current minimum width of `0.00001 (1e-5)` instead of `0.0001 (1e-4)`.
+Limits are similar to ticks, except the have a lower minimum width of `0.00001 (1e-5)` instead of `0.0001 (1e-4)`.
 The current range of valid limits is `[-8388608, 8388607]` rather than `[-887272, 887272]`.

 #### Width

-Width is identical to tick spacing, except as stated above, they have a lower minimum width.
+Width is identical to tick spacing (except with a lower minimum width).

 #### Fee factor

 Fee factor is identical to fee growth inside.
-The difference in naming is purely preference and to allow shorter variable names for cleaner code.

 #### Threshold price

-Similarly, threshold price is identical to sqrt price limit.
-The difference in naming is for clarity and avoid reusing the term 'limit' which has a different meaning in Sphinx.
+Threshold price is identical to sqrt price limit.
+The difference in naming is for clarity and to avoid reusing the term 'limit', which has a different meaning in Sphinx.

 ## 2. Contract architecture

 Sphinx abandons the factory pattern in favour of a single `MarketManager` contract.
-In this respect, it is more similar to Uniswap V4 than Uniswap V3.
+In this respect, it is more similar to Uniswap V4.
 Managing all interactions through a single contract offers gas optimisations and a simpler architecture.

 The `MarketManager` contract contains the bulk of the business logic.
 It is the main entrypoint for: